anttijuu/PluginDllDemo/README.md

 git clone https://github.com/open-source-parsers/jsoncpp
 ```

-Then run the amalgamate.py script and install the header directory `json` to `/usr/local/include` and the cpp file to Client and Server directories of EasyCrypto project.
+Then run the amalgamate.py script and install (from the generated `dist`directory) the header subdirectory `json` to `/usr/local/include` and copy the `jsoncpp.cpp` file both to the Client and Server directories of EasyCrypto project.

 ## Building